-Concept taught:

-Roll No.:

-Replay the DVD of your microteaching session as needed to collect data for the following items.
+MICROTEACHINC SELF-ANALYSIS FORM Format - 5 Name of the teacher: Date: Concept taught: Roll No.: Replay the DVD of your microteaching session as needed to collect data for the following items.
 Analyze the collected data and draw conclusions with respect to the behavior addressed in each item.
 1. Teacher talk versus student talk.
-Set up a small chart as follows:

-Teacher talk:

-Student talk:

-Silence or confusion:

-2.As you view your microteaching tape, place a tally on the chart to represent who was talking approximately every 3 seconds.
+Set up a small chart as follows: Teacher talk: \\\\\ Student talk: \\\\\ Silence or confusion: \\\\\ 2.
+As you view your microteaching tape, place a tally on the chart to represent who was talking approximately every 3 seconds.
 If no one was talking or if many people were talking simultaneously, then place a tally in the silence or confusion category.
 When you have finished, count the number of tallies in each category as well as the total number of tallies in the categories teacher talk and student talk combined.
-Use the following formulas to determine the percentage of teacher talk and student talk:

-Tallies in teacher talk category Percentage of teacher talk = x 100 Total tallies in teacher talk + student talk categories Dereentage of student talk - Tallies in student talk category Percentage of student talk = Total tallies in teacher talk + student talk categories

-2. Filler words.
-Record the filler words or sounds ("okay," "you know," or "uh") and the number of times each was used:
+Use the following formulas to determine the percentage of teacher talk and student talk: Tallies in teacher talk category Percentage of teacher talk = - X100 Total tallies in teacher talk + student talk categories Tallies in student talk category Percentage of student talk = - X 100 Total tallies in teacher talk + student talk categories 3.
+Filler words.
+Record the filler words or sounds ("okay," "you know," or "uh") and the number of times each was used: 4.
+Questions.

-3. Questions.
 Record the number of questions asked:

-Convergent:
+Convergent: \\\\\

-Divergent:

-4. Student names.
-Record the number of times students are addressed by name':

-5. Pauses.
-Record the number of times pauses are used to give students time to think:

-6. Reinforcement.
-Record the number of times reinforcement is used:
+Divergent: 5.
+Student names.
+Record the number of times students are addressed by name': 6.
+Pauses.
+Record the number of times pauses are used to give students time to think: 7.
+Reinforcement.
+Record the number of times reinforcement is used: Verbal Reinforcement: Nonverbal Reinforcement: 8.
+Sensory channels.

-Verbal Reinforcement:

-Nonverbal Reinforcement:

-7. Sensory channels.
 Record the number of times students are required to change sensory channels:

-LEARNER SATISFACTION FORM Format - 6
+LEARNER SATISFACTION FORM

+Format - 6

 Teacher: Date:

-Subject: Tape No .:
+Subject: Tape No.: :

-• how satisfied were you an X on the following s
+• esson, how satisfied were you by placing an X on the follow ' •

 Very satisfied Satisfied Very unsatisfied

-< , >
+< >

-2. What would have increased your satisfaction?
+What would have increased your satisfaction?